eqMoura01/eqMoura01/README.md

-# Olá!
-Me chamo Victor Mora, mas também sou conhecido como eqMoura 👋
+# Hello!
+My name is Victor Mora, but I'm also known as eqMoura 👋

-Bem-vindo ao meu perfil do GitHub!
-Sou um entusiasta de tecnologia e desenvolvedor apaixonado por Spring.
-Comecei nesse mundo quando tinha apenas 14 anos, brincado com servidores de GTA San Andreas.
-Tentei diversas outras áreas antes de me jogar no mundo tech de vez, lá por 2021/2022.
-Aqui você encontrará alguns dos projetos pessoais e facultativos nos quais tenho trabalhado.
-Os profissionais somente nos repos empresariais.
-Sinta-se à vontade para explorar e colaborar!
+Welcome to my GitHub profile!
+I'm a technology enthusiast and a developer passionate about Spring.
+I started in this world when I was just 14, playing with GTA San Andreas servers.
+I tried several other areas before fully diving into the tech world around 2021/2022.
+Here you'll find some of my personal and academic projects.
+The professional ones are only in company repositories.
+Feel free to explore and collaborate!

-## 🚀 Sobre Mim
+## 🚀 About Me
-- 🎓 Formação: Cursando 4ª fase de Analise e desenvolvimento de softwares pelo SENAC Florianopolis
+- 🎓 Education: Currently in the 4th semester of Software Analysis and Development at SENAC Florianópolis
-- 💼 Atualmente trabalhando como: Dev FullStack - Manager Systems
+- 💼 Currently working as: FullStack Developer - Manager Systems
-- 🌱 Aprendendo: CI/CD, Docker, AWS
+- 🌱 Learning: CI/CD, Docker, AWS
-- 💬 Pergunte-me sobre: Java e Spring
+- 💬 Ask me about: Java and Spring
-- 📫 Como me encontrar: dev.junior20@gmail.com
+- 📫 How to reach me: dev.junior20@gmail.com
-- ⚡ Fato divertido: Tenho 1.98 de altura, pessoas próximas me chamam de Nerd disfarçado
+- ⚡ Fun fact: I'm 1.98m tall, and close friends call me a "disguised nerd"
-- 🎓 Pode ser interessante: Sou considerado aluno destaque da faculdade
+- 🎓 Interesting fact: I'm considered a standout student at college
-- ⏰ Como passo meu tempo: Dando mentorias, livros técnicos e batendo um DayZ
+- ⏰ How I spend my time: Mentoring, reading technical books, and playing DayZ
-- 🧠 Uma frase: O conhecimento é a unica coisa que todos invejam mas ninguem pode roubar
+- 🧠 A quote: Knowledge is the only thing everyone envies but no one can steal

 ## Skills
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)